 Now imagine a kitchen fire occurs, your bathtub overflows, or your home gets burglarized.
 You have to pay out of pocket for all of the damages.
 In fact, you have to pay for everything.
 You have to buy new clothing, a new couch, and even a new laptop.
 I don’t know about you, but I’m not interested in replacing my laptop anytime soon.

-You can also spend the money to add your valuables to your insurance plan.
+You can also spend the money adding valuables to your insurance plan.
 This additional coverage could protect your wedding ring, valuable art, and other expensive possessions that your family may have in the home.

 #2: You’re covered if an accident causes damages.